-When organising any function in College it is necessary to agree the booking of a room and the ground rules for the function with the Dean, Dr Janet O'Sullivan.
-Dr O'Sullivan can be contacted e-mail or through the Head Porter, Ms Helen Stephens.
-The number for the Porters' Lodge is 35846, the Lodge can also be contacted by e-mail.
+When organising any function in College it is necessary to agree the booking of a room and the ground rules for the function with the Dean, Dr Charlotte Summers.
+Dr Summers can be contacted e-mail or through the Head Porter, Ms Helen Stephens.
+The number for the Porters’ Lodge is 35846, the Lodge can also be contacted by e-mail.

 You should also inform the Porters’ Lodge of your address if you live out, and leave a forwarding address there when you leave Cambridge.

 When you have successfully completed all the requirements of your course, the Praelector, Dr Stewart Sage, will be in charge of the process by which you are awarded the degree.
 Questions about the dates of degree congregations (they are on certain Saturday afternoons in Full Term and in July), taking degrees in absence, invitation of guests to lunch before the ceremony, academical dress for the ceremony, or other matters concerning the taking of the degree in person or in absentia should be directed to Dr Sage or his Assistant, Mrs Samantha Carr (phone 31910).

 The Congregation dates for this academic year are: 21 October 2017, 25 November 2017, 27 January 2018 (in absence only), 24 February 2018 (in absence only), 28 April 2018, 19 May 2018 and 21 July 2018.